kmk4444/linked_list_data_structures/README.md

 # linked_list_data_structures
 When you complete the contents of the function.h file, you will get a C program that keeps the information of the courses given by a lecturer and the list of students who took this course.

+This lecturer teaches 4 different classes.
+The number of students in each class may differ from each other.
+There are two different linked list structures for holding lectures and students.
+The node structures of these lists are given below.
+In the structure of the class (nodeClass), information about which class it is (classID) and the average of the midterm exams of the students in the class (classMidtermAverage) are kept.
+Besides these, there is a pointer pointing to the next class and a pointer pointing to a node belonging to the structure (nodeStudent) used to define students' knowledge.
+In the structure called nodeStudent, there is a student's number, midterm grade and a marker showing the next student in the same class.